Baltic Germans: United Baltic Duchy

 Livonian and Estonian nobles delivered a note of independence to Soviet representatives in Stockholm on January 28, 1918, announcing their intention to break away from Russia under the rights granted to them by the Treaty of Nystad of 1721.
 In response, the Bolsheviks, who controlled Estonia, arrested 567 leading Germans and deported them to Russia.
 After the signing of the Treaty of Brest-Litovsk they were allowed to return.
-Under German-Soviet treaties, Germany gained control over Courland, Riga, Saaremaa (Ösel), Livonia and Estonia.
+Under the peace treaty, Germany gained control over Courland, Riga, Saaremaa (Ösel), Livonia and Estonia.

 In the spring of 1918, Baltic Germans announced the restoration of the independent Duchy of Courland and Semigallia and pursued plans for uniting it with the Kingdom of Prussia.
 On April 12, 1918, Baltic German representatives from all Baltic provinces met in Riga and called on the German Emperor to annex the Baltic lands.

 Subsequently, a plan for a United Baltic Duchy ruled by Duke Adolf Friedrich of Mecklenburg, instead of outright annexation, was developed.
 Its regency council met on November 9, 1918, but collapsed with the German Empire.